Legacy Search UI Framework

 - Coveo Search Resources Mobile (

-- Preview your Coveo Search Page using the Page Editor (Publish > Preview).
+- Preview your Coveo-Powered Search Page using the Page Editor (Publish > Preview).

 - In the Page Editor, choose the Mobile device.

 You can now see that the search interface looks quite different than when previewing it using the Default device.
-For instance, there is a collapsable panel on the right, which is used to hold the different Facet components.
+For example, there’s a collapsable panel on the right, which is used to hold the different Facet components.

 - From there, you can insert additional components such as Facet and Sort components, using either the Content Editor or the Page Editor; use whichever approach suits you best.